philsch/ansible-redshift/README.md

 **Assign an user to groups**

-*Note* This statement will create user and group (if not already existing) and assign the user to that group.
+*Note* Since version `0.3.0` a group MUST exist before you can assign users to it

 *Note* If a user is part of other groups, the user will be removed from all groups which are not specified.

-**Note** This module currently does *only* support a 1:1 relationship of user and group!
+This means also the module only supports n:1 relationships of users and groups!

 ```
 - redshift_user: